BitForgeCraftedCode/ImagePerfect/README.md

 Image Perfect was designed to mirror the file system so navigation will mostly be intuitive.
 However, there are a lot of buttons within the app and the pagination feature adds some complexity so getting used to navigating may take a bit.
 Navigation is done with a combination of on folder and on image buttons as well as two, always visible, toolbars.

+#### Hot Keys

+- Ctrl + L (Loads the saved directory)
+- Ctrl + B (Goes back one directory)
+- Ctrl + R (Reloads the current directory)
+- Ctrl + O (Open the directory in OS file explorer)
+- Ctrl + S (Saves the current directory)
+- Tab and Shift + Tab will tab through folder Back and Open buttons
+	+ Enter will Open or go Back on a folder
+- Up Arrow will scroll up
+- Down Arrow Will scroll down
+- Right Arrow will go to Next Page
+- Left Arrow will go the Previous Page

 #### Top Directory Navigation Toolbar

 > 📌 **Note**: This is the directory navigation toolbar.
 It aids in directory navigation.